MicrosoftDocs/OfficeDocs-Exchange-Test-pr/Exchange-Server-2013/installation-of-the-first-exchange-server-in-the-organization-can-t-be-delegated-exchange-2013-help_3.md

 ﻿---
-title: 'Install of the first Exchange server in the organization can't be delegated'
+title: "Install of the first Exchange server in the organization can't be delegated"
 TOCTitle: Installation of the first Exchange server in the organization can't be delegated ms:assetid: d451581b-6161-4e95-99f1-03dac8313fae ms:mtpsurl: https://technet.microsoft.com/en-us/library/ms.exch.setupreadiness.delegatedmailboxfirstinstall(v=EXCHG.150)